It is not difficult to recognize a teenage driver operating a vehicle due to their inexperience behind the wheel under varying driving scenarios.

 In addition to the teen’s inexperience in handling vehicle emergencies, showing off to friends and distracted driving also cause thousands of injuries and death every year.

-According to statistics maintained by the Insurance Institute for Highly Safety (IIHS), teenage drivers have the highest risk of being involved in an accident, at nearly 400 percent over other age groups.
+According to statistics maintained by the Insurance Institute for Highly Safety (IIHS), teen drivers have the highest risk of being involved in an accident, at nearly 400 percent, over other age groups.

 A Higher Risk

-Before modern-day electronic technology, risky behavior by teenagers behind the wheel often involved recklessly changing lanes, ignoring school zone signs or disregarding traffic signals.
+Before modern-day electronic technology, risky behavior by teenagers behind the wheel often involved recklessly changing lanes, ignoring school zone signs, or disregarding traffic signals.

 This translates to thousands of car accident-related deaths caused by distracted drivers.
-Surveys of teenagers found that nearly 9 out of every 10 young drivers have driven distracted.
+Surveys of teenagers found that nearly 9 out of every ten young drivers have driven distracted.

 Overcrowding the Vehicle

-In peer settings, teenagers often drive their vehicle overcrowded with friends.
+In peer settings, teenagers often drive their vehicles overcrowded with friends.
 The additional passengers often exacerbate the excitement in the vehicle, causing the teenager to drive far more aggressively than normal.

-The NHTSA (National Highway Traffic Safety Administration) shows that the high majority of teenagers between 15 and 20 years old that died in an accident after drinking and driving did not practice safe driving or develop good passenger habits including wearing a seat belt.
+The NHTSA (National Highway Traffic Safety Administration) shows that most teenagers between 15 and 20 years old who died in an accident after drinking and driving did not practice safe driving or develop good passenger habits, including wearing a seat belt.

 In addition, drug use among teenagers remains a serious problem, especially when driving.
-This is because marijuana, even in a low dose, can diminish reaction time when behind the wheel, making it easier to have a rear end collision or driving event requiring an instant response.
+This is because marijuana, even in a low dose, can diminish reaction time when behind the wheel, making it easier to have a rear-end collision or driving event requiring an instant response.

 A Poorly Maintained Vehicle

-In many incidences, teenagers drive vehicles that are missing important safety features known to provide protection to the driver and passengers.
-Often times due to a tight budget, the older vehicle is poorly maintained with malfunctioning brakes and/or low tire pressure.
+In many incidences, vehicles driven by teen drivers are often missing important safety features that protect the driver and passengers.
+Due to a tight budget, the older vehicle is often poorly maintained, with malfunctioning brakes and/or low tire pressure.

-Parents with a teenager first beginning to drive often have well-founded concerns over the safety of their child on the roadway.
-This is because teenage drivers maintain the highest death rates in vehicle accidents when compared to any other age group.
-Teens often neglect obvious safety factors when driving including:
+Parents with a teenager first beginning to drive often have well-founded concerns over their child’s safety on the roadway.
+This is because teen drivers maintain the highest death rates in vehicle accidents compared to any other age group.

 - Not wearing a safety belt